 Bad news in table tennis!
-Former National Table Tennis World Champion dies of cancer at age 76: Seniors go all the way - ExBulletin
+Former national table tennis world champion dies of cancer at age 76: seniors go all the way - ExBulletin

 Sports

-Recently, there was some bad news in the table tennis world – Hu Yulan, the former national table tennis player and the women’s third singles champion at the World Table Tennis Championships, died of cancer on October 18 local time in Paris, France, at the age of 76.
+Recently, there has been some bad news in the table tennis world: Hu Yulan, the former national table tennis player and the third women’s singles champion at the World Table Tennis Championships, died of cancer on October 18 local time in Paris, France. age of 76 years.

 Do you understand her legendary stories?